Searching for a Cruelty-Free Cure

 According to the National Breast Cancer Foundation, every 12 minutes a woman in America succumbs to breast cancer, and it is estimated that more than 215,000 new cases of invasive breast cancer will occur in women this year alone.
 Experts across the board agree that the key to stopping this epidemic lies in early detection and screening.
 October is National Breast Cancer Awareness Month, and breast cancer advocacy groups will be stepping up their efforts to gain supporters.
 Caring people wouldn’t think of offering up their beloved companion animals for hideous experiments, so if you’re planning on donating time or money to a charity, you’ll want to know which groups support cutting-edge non-animal studies and which fall back on cruel, archaic, and unreliable animal tests.

 The cruelty-free charities listed here would never throw your money away to fund animal experiments.
-Find more humane charities at The Council on Humane Giving’s search page.

 The Garland Appeal